New Hampshire’s most romantic ski town has to be Jackson. The village gateway

 bath salts to satisfy all our senses.

-Most Wentworth ski and stay package include a full country breakfast each
+Most Wentworth ski and stay packages include a full country breakfast each

-morning from Chef prepared eggs Benedict to gourmet French toast, served
+morning - your choice of Chef prepared Eggs Benedict to gourmet French toast, served

 fireside in the formal dining room.
 After the royal morning treatment, you can